bsampietro/weirdy/README.md

 #### shown_occurrences
 *Number*
 Number of exception occurrences to show.

+#### exception_message_max_chars
+*Number*
+Max chars on the exception's message to show on not specific message places, like mail subject or exceptions list.

 To avoid repeating Weirdy::Config, you can use this block as it was shown above: